-Talk with other adults in your child's life: Talk with teachers, coaches, troop leaders) about what is happening in your children's life.
+Talk with other adults in your child's life: Talk with

+teachers, coaches, troop leaders about what is happening in your children's life.
 They may be more understanding and tolerant of any changes in the children's behavior and also may be able to provide additional support.

 Concentrating in school may be difficult.
 Children may worry that something will happen while they are at school.
-Reassure them you will call and come for them if needed.
+Ask them if they would like you to call and come for them if needed or if they'd rather be updated after school.

-Encourage family members or friends to spend time with your child, especially if you are busy caring for the patient or if, as the patient, you are not feeling well.
+Quality time: Encourage family members or friends to spend time with your child, especially if you are busy caring for the patient or if, as the patient, you are not feeling well.
 Children can easily feel neglected if adults around them seem distracted or have little time for them.
 This can also lead to unnecessary fears or misperceptions.

 Be prepared to discuss death: It is important to be able to answer children's questions about death if they should ask, but also if the illness progresses to the extent that death may be a reality.
-There are materials 12 and professionals trained to assist you in this sensitive and difficult task.
+There are materials and professionals trained to assist you in this sensitive and difficult task.
+Never make a promise that someone they love will not die, this is impossible to predict and can set the child up for mistrust.
+Instead, talk about hopes.

 Sleeping and bedtime issues: Children may have a hard time falling asleep or experience nightmares.
 Depending on how the illness has been described to them, they may even have concerns about the risks of 'falling asleep.'
+Additionally, bedtime is quiet and often a time distractions from worries is difficult.
+Do your best to make bedtime routines calm and peaceful.